 The aim is to cause a painless heating effect, leading to a shrinkage of collagen fibres.
 The result is a tightening, thickening and strengthening of tissues that support the prolapsing structures.

 At least three treatment sessions are required to ensure an effective and long lasting correction of prolapse.
 More severe cases might require up to six sessions.
-The effect of the treatment is immediate, and the result actually continues to improve for 6 months after treatment as your body lays down more collagen.
+The effect of the laser treatment is immediate, and the result actually continues to improve for 6 months after treatment as your body lays down more collagen.

 Can ProlapLase™ help you?